DevChuriwala/FuzzyAdventure/README.md

 # FuzzyAdventure

-This repository consists of some explorational work done on LeNet and PyGAN.
+This repository consists of some explorational work done on LeNet and DCGAN.
 **More details for each section can be found in the README files of the folders themselves.**

 ## Files